 6.2 Get Destination

-You should only need to get the destination once, before you perform any actions which use it.
+You need to get the destination at least once before you perform any actions which use it.

-If retrying the Get Destination action still causes an exception, then continue testing for other possible causes.
+If the Get Destination action returns a different error, or signing in again does not solve the issue, then continue testing for other possible causes.

 6.3 Deploying Locally